kubascodes/Year-in-a-backpack/gear.md

 * Replacement chain and pedals $40
 * Workshop charge $3

-** total cost $627, sold for $380, net loss $247 or $4/day **
+**total cost $627, sold for $380, net loss $247 or $4/day**
-{: .center}
+{: .center .padding}

 For more information about packing, you can consider this [excellent website](http://www.pod7kilo.cz) (in czech), which suggests pack lists all under 7kgs tailored for specific destinations and weather (for low-cost airline carriers).
 It's good to start here and see how far you can get with minimalist packing!
+{: .center .padding}

 {% capture my_include %}
 {% include signature.html %}